msachi/kafka-streams-demo/README.md

 ![](assets/streams.png)

-As the first few words are being processed, the `KTable` is being built up as each new word results in a new table entry (highlighted with a green background), and a corresponding change record is sent to the downstream `KStream`.
+With the first few words, the `KTable` is being built up as each new word results in a new table entry (highlighted with a green background), and a corresponding change record is sent to the downstream `KStream`.
 Then, when words start repeating (such as the word `a`), existing entries in the `KTable` start being updated.
 And again, change records are being sent to the output topic.

 Looking beyond the scope of this concrete example, what Kafka Streams is doing here is leveraging the duality between a table and a changelog stream.
 We can publish every change of the table to a stream, and if we consume the entire changelog stream from beginning to end, we can reconstruct the contents of the table.